Close Menu

 Write it down.
 Put it on your wall.
 Revisit it often.
 Your “why” is your anchor when everything else feels shaky.

-Your Business Doesn’t work if you don’t.
+Your business doesn’t work if you don’t.

 Listen—stress is part of the entrepreneurial journey.
 But it doesn’t have to run your life.